East West Bancorp

 East West Bancorp is the parent company of East West Bank.
 It is a publicly owned company with over $70 billion in assets as of 2024.
 The company's wholly owned subsidiary, East West Bank, is the largest state-chartered bank in California as of 2023.
 East West earned the top spot in S&P Global Market Intelligence's 2022 Ranking of U.S. Public Banks by Financial Performance.

 Operations

 As of 2024, East West Bank has more than 100 locations in the United States and Asia.

 History

-The East West Federal Bank (now East West Bank) was founded in 1973.
+East West Federal Bank (now East West Bank) was founded in 1973.

 Leadership

 Dominic Ng is chairman and CEO of East West Bank.